neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/README.md

 ## Learning objectives

-- [ ] students should be able to create a html form with different types of inputs
+- [ ] students should be able to create a html form with different types of form fields
   - input: text, number, etc.
   - select
   - textarea